GeertvanGeest/cluster-docs/docs/tutorials/SSH_tutorial.md

 <hpcuser>@binfservms01.unibe.ch's password:
 ```

 Now you can enter your password.
 Depending on your type of terminal, you might not be able to see the password being typed.
-Also, copy-pasting might be different compared to what you are used to (e.g. pasting by right-click in PuTTY/MobaXterm).
+Also, copy-pasting might be different compared to what you are used to (e.g. pasting by right-click in PowerShell).

 ??? done "Result"
     ```